Nahnebahwequa: England

-Manatoulin Treaty
+Manitoulin Treaty

 Catherine and William were devastated.
-By 1861 the Indian Department began negotiating the Manatoulin Treaty for white settlers.
+By 1861 the Indian Department began negotiating the Manitoulin Treaty for white settlers.
 Manitoulin Island had been promised in 1836 to remain forever in the hands of the Native people.
 Catherine again stood up for Native Rights and opposed very strongly this purchase.
 Charles Lindsey, who was the editor of the Toronto Leader, wrote an unfavorable racist article in his newspaper.
 Catherine responded with her own very powerful letter that criticized Lindsey and the government for their attempt to purchase Manitoulin Island for white settlers.
 She had seen this happen repeatedly with the Mississauga, Saugeen and Nawash.

 By 1861 William, not Catherine, agreed to the conditions of sale, but he was still negotiating a reduction in price for his lots until 1871.
 He felt he should get the reduction that had been previously offered to his wife and his neighbors of $3.00 an acre.
 Catherine died on Sept 26th 1865 before these negotiations were finalized.
 In the end he paid $5.00 an acre.
 Finally, he received the deeds for Lots 32 and 33.
 By then he was living on Lot 33, along with Catherine's mother Mary KaKaKe and her children, Martha and Moses, whom he'd been taking care of since Mary's husband disappeared.
 He was also supporting his own younger children and his grandchildren by his daughter, Sophia Staves, who had died in 1875.
 William Sutton had a lot on his plate financially.